-We published an article with the step-by-step instructions of how to build our basic RFID tag and reader detector on a DIY community website.
-We received electronic feedback, and later face to face feedback (during a conference workshop) about experiments and observations by people that were curious about our technology.
-Among these responses were the following types of feedback:
+We published the step-by-step instructions of how to build our basic RFID tag and reader detector on Instructables and received electronic2 feedback, and later face to face feedback (during a conference workshop).
+This exercise raised the following encouraging results:

 - Tags proved easy to build and vary.
-Various others not only rebuilt our RFID tag designs, but proposed alternative solutions (e.g., changing antenna material, making them much smaller).
-Surprisingly to us, this included people with no prior experience in electronic hardware (two photos of tags built by non-experienced people are shown in Figure 8). - People were interested, regardless of their experience.
+Various people not only rebuilt our RFID tag designs, but proposed alternative solutions (e.g., changing antenna material, making them much smaller).
+Surprisingly for us, this included people with no prior experience in electronic hardware (two sent-in photos of tags built by non-experienced people are shown in Figure 8.1 and 8.2). - People were interested, regardless of their experience.
 They also exchanged suggestions of where to buy material.
 They asked many questions about details of RFID technology (e.g., standards, frequencies, reader hardware). - People contributed RFID experiences.
 People described their observations of RFID in everyday situations.
 For example, one described how readers at transit stations can detect large amounts of tags simultaneously.
 Another described details about the maximum distances of where their RFID cards were detected by RFID readers.
 Others described the kind of RFID-enabled cards they personally use (e.g., employee IDs, credit cards), and their experiences with them (e.g., reliability, broken hardware). - Opinions and discussions.
 People were opinionated about RFID technology use, especially about its most recent integration into passports.
 They mentioned their fears about the security of their personal information.
 They described their lack of control, e.g., their inability to do anything against RFID introduced in passports and drivers licences.
 Yet people also made positive points, where they discussed the usefulness of integrating RFID into governmental documents.